- Vector-borne diseases account for more than 17% of all infectious diseases, causing more than 700 000 deaths annually.

 - Schistosomiasis (bilharziasis)

-Vector-borne diseases are illnesses caused by pathogens and parasites in human populations.
-Every year there are more than 1 billion cases and over 1 million deaths from vector-borne diseases such as malaria, dengue, schistosomiasis, human African trypanosomiasis, leishmaniasis, Chagas disease, yellow fever, Japanese encephalitis and onchocerciasis, globally.
+Vector-borne diseases are human illnesses caused by parasites, viruses and bacteria that are transmitted by mosquitoes, sandflies, triatomine bugs, blackflies, ticks, tsetse flies, mites, snails and lice.
+Every year there are more than 700 000 deaths from diseases such as malaria, dengue, schistosomiasis, human African trypanosomiasis, leishmaniasis, Chagas disease, yellow fever, Japanese encephalitis and onchocerciasis, globally.

-- providing the best evidence for controlling vectors and protecting people against infection;
+- providing evidence-based guidance for controlling vectors and protecting people against infection;

-- providing technical support and guidance to countries so that they can effectively manage cases and outbreaks;
+- providing technical support to countries so that they can effectively manage cases and outbreaks;

 - supporting countries to improve their reporting systems and capture the true burden of the disease;

-- providing training on clinical management, diagnosis and vector control with some of its collaborating centres throughout the world; and
+- providing training (capacity building) on clinical management, diagnosis and vector control with some of its collaborating centres throughout the world; and

 A crucial element in vector-borne diseases is behavioural change.
 WHO works with partners to provide education and improve awareness so that people know how to protect themselves and their communities from mosquitoes, ticks, bugs, flies and other vectors.